nus-mmsys/LibreDF/README.md

 - libdataflow : dataflow, actor, input/output port, buffer, token, synchronizer, and socket implementation as well as actor implementations and token serialization and deserialization.
 - libtmfparser : parser for Dataflow Intechange Format (DIF)

-## Application development (Dataflow Interchange Format)
+## Application development

-Application developers specify the topology of the graph with its parameters as well as the properties of the actors.
-If an application is distributed, the host and port of actors must be also specified.
+Application developers specify the application graph in Dataflow Interchange Format (DIF).
+The topology of the graph including the nodes and edges is specified in the section.
+Each actor has a number of properties that can specify the actor in the actor section.
+These properties are metadata that the actor needs during its execution (e.g. its computational behavior).
+Parameters of the dataflow can be specified in the parameter section.

 ```
 df <name> {